 In the meanwhile, I also started getting taunted for always trying to find something to fix about him, which actually wasn’t true so much as I was bewildered and trying to find an explanation for what was going on.
 Why was what seemed to be such a beautiful relationship only shrinking and shutting down, no matter what we did?

 It is never his fault.
 No matter what goes wrong.
-An entire group of people can be wrong, but he is innocent.
+An entire group of people can be wrong, but he is innocent, even if his claims don’t add up.
 He can and will use things you are vulnerable about in order to make you feel guilty.
 For example “I want to leave because of constant crises in the relationship.
 You pointed out we keep hurtling from one crisis to another.”
 Quite ignoring that he literally invented the crisis out of thin air if we seemed happy together.
-Usually in the form of shutting me out in some way to send me into a bewildered search for what was wrong.
+Keeping me emotionally off-balance and always hyperalert for his emotional hurts was a source of power for him.
 But instead he meant my son’s surgeries, my father’s illness and death….
 I mean really?
 A child needs surgeries so you, who pretends to be the loving father want out because too much crisis going on?
 How about not creating clusterfucks deliberately?

 Or say… when I said I needed to quit smoking or lose weight.
 If I ask for accountability on something, he’d tell me to focus on quitting smoking or weight loss instead.
 Anything you said can and will be used to shift blame on you if you try to hold him accountable for anything.
 Even if entirely unrelated.

 He does not like admitting he was wrong.
 He does not like apologizing.
 He never expresses regret for anything he did.
 However, his super polite affect requires him to apologize when openly called out on some wrong.
 The “accusation” need not be what normal sane people think is an accusation.
 Even refusing to play along with something he suggests can be taken as one.
 There is a formula.